 3.1 Laboratory Evaluation of Fertilizer Applicator

 The independent variables were selected for testing and optimization of fertilizer applicator.
-Equipment were carried out in the laboratory to examine the fertilizer delivery rate by keeping equipment stationary.
-The fertilizer applicator was tested at different fertilizer metering shaft 80,120,160 and 200 RPM amount of fertilizer delivered was measured.
+The experiments were carried out in the laboratory to examine the fertilizer delivery rate by keeping equipment stationary.
+The fertilizer applicator was tested at different fertilizer metering shaft revolutions at 80,120,160 and 200 RPM, and theamount of fertilizer delivered was measured.
 Measured DC motor speed at different voltages of PWM voltage regulator (i.e. 100, 80, 60 and 40 %).
-Using auto timer cutoff switch time was fixed to 30 seconds.
-After 30 seconds speed of fertilizer metering shaft was stopped due cutoff switch restrict passes of voltage.
+Using auto timer cutoff, switch time was fixed to 30 seconds.
+After 30 seconds, speed of fertilizer metering shaft was stopped due cutoff switch restrict passes of voltage.

-3.2 Effect of DC Regulator on Fertilizer Metering Shaft
+3.2 The effect of DC Regulator on Fertilizer Metering Shaft

 The speed of fertilizer metering shaft varies based on the DC regulator.
 The voltage ranges from 100, 80, 60 and 40 %.
 Average speed of fertilizer metering shaft was calculated and tabulated for different combinations.
 Based on the experimental results, the speed of the fertilizer metering shaft was recorded at 80 RPM when operating at 40 % of the DC voltage, and 200 RPM at 100 % of the DC voltage, as illustrated in Fig.5.

-Fig.5 Effect voltage of DC regulator on speed of fertilizer metering shaft
+Fig.5 The effext of DC regulator voltage on s fertilizer metering shaft speed

-3.3 Effect Speed of Fertilizer Metering Shaft on Discharge Rate
+3.3 The fertilizer metering shaft speed and its effect on discharge rate

 The fertilizer discharge rate was influenced by speed of fertilizer metering shaft.
 The speed of metering shaft was 80, 120, 160 and 200 RPM.
 Average discharge of fertilizer was calculated and tabulated for different combinations.
 It was observed that the minimum weight 111.4 g and maximum weight 474 g was obtained at 80 and 200 RPM speed of fertilizer metering shaft respectively.
 The values were represented in Table 4.
-The effect speed of fertilizer metering shaft on discharge rate shown in Fig.6.
+The effect of speed of a fertilizer metering shaft on discharge rate is shown in Fig.6.

-Fig.6 Effect speed of fertilizer metering shaft on discharge rate
+Fig.6 The fertilizer metering shaft speed and its effect on discharge rate

-3.4 Effect Speed of Fertilizer Discharge on Different levels of Hopper Filling
+3.4 The Effect of Fertilizer Discharge Speed on Different Hopper Filling Levels

-The amount of fertilizer collected from two different rows obtained different fertilizer hopper filling at different metering shaft speed are shown in Figure 7.
-It is observed that low weight is obtained from 80 RPM at 1/4th of hopper filling i.e., 70 g and high weight 500 g obtained from hopper full filling at 200 RPM.
+The amount of fertilizer collected from two different rows, obtained different fertilizer hopper filling at different metering shaft speeds are shown in Figure 7.
+It is observed that low weight is obtained at 80 RPM with1/4th of hopper filling i.e., 70 g, and high weight of 500 g was obtained from hopper fully filled at 200 RPM.

-Fig.7 Effect speed of fertilizer discharge on different levels of hopper filling
+Fig.7 The effect of fertilizer discharge speed on different hopper filling levels

 3.5 Conclusion from Laboratory Evaluation of Fertilizer Applicator

-From laboratory studies, the overal PWM voltage regulator, fertilizer metering shaft speed, and different level of hopper filling with 2 fertilizer discharge outlets were found satisfactory.
+From laboratory studies, the overall PWM voltage regulator, fertilizer metering shaft speed, and different hopper filling levels using 2 fertilizer discharge outlets were found satisfactory.
 Average recommended dose as fertilizers (Anonymous 2018).
-The fertilizers used for growth of horticultural crops are urea, rock phosphate and muriate of potash.
-Based on the requirement the speed of fertilizer metering shaft through DC voltage regulator.
+To grow horticultural crops, the fertilizers used were urea, rock phosphate and muriate of potash.
+Based on the requirements, the speed of fertilizer metering shaft through DC voltage regulator.